cecileung1208/Homework/Unit 10 - SQL_Alchemy Challenge/README.md

 ### **Daily Normals**

-The daily_normal funcion was used to calculate the averages for the min, avg, and max temperatures for my trip.
+The daily_normal function was used to calculate the averages for the min, avg, and max temperatures for my trip.
 This date string will be in the format %m-%d that will use all historic TOBS that match that date string.

 ![Image](https://github.com/cecileung1208/Homework/blob/master/Unit%2010%20-%20SQL_Alchemy%20Challenge/Output%20Files/Daily%20Normals.png)